14 April 2020

 For the Peace Corps to reestablish operations, country borders will first need to be reopened, and the number of international flights must increase, Blumhorst said.

 Some volunteers returned to the U.S. without a home to stay in or family to stay with.
-Returned volunteers were directed to self-quarantine for 14 days once they reached the U.S. This posed a challenge for FairChild, who grew up in foster care.
+Returned volunteers were directed to self-quarantine for 14 days once they reached the U.S. This posed a challenge for a volunteer, who grew up in foster care.

-“The fact you are saying I have to find somewhere to quarantine for 14 days — that is not possible in my situation,” FairChild said.
+“The fact you are saying I have to find somewhere to quarantine for 14 days — that is not possible in my situation,” the volunteer said.
 “We put pressure on them for those of us who do not have the traditional family narrative, that you need to support us more.”

-The Peace Corps paid for FairChild to self-quarantine in a hotel in New Orleans for two weeks, and she is now staying with friends while she searches for work.
+The Peace Corps paid for the volunteer to self-quarantine in a hotel for two weeks, and that volunteer is now staying with friends while searching for work.